 Can I Record TV Shows Without Cable?

 A DVR is what many cable and satellite companies use to keep customers.
-They promise the ability to record whatever you want and claim you can’t with a streaming service.
+They promise the ability to record whatever you want and claim you don’t get a DVR with a streaming service.

-If you choose a video streaming app, content is available to watch whenever you wish.
-In that case, there is no need to fear.
+If you choose a video streaming app, you can watch content whenever you wish.
+In that case, there is no need to worry.

 Choosing only to use an over-the-air antenna will require you to purchase a standalone DVR to record shows.
 Watch our video below to learn about the top choices.